Jacolene McLaren

 Jacolene McLaren (born 15 December 2001) is a South African field hockey player for the South African national team.

 She participated at the 2018 Summer Youth Olympics, and 2022 Women's FIH Hockey Junior World Cup.

 She attended Hoër Meisieskool Oranje and graduated at the North-West University.

-His sister Leané also is an international hockey player at Junior Africa cup.
+Her sister Leané also is an international hockey player at Junior Africa cup.